dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 - A URL for accessing the app
 - Monitoring dashboards
 - Management options
-- Code download
+- Code download, for local development

 ## Running Locally
-If you [started out in DBOS Cloud](#running-in-dbos-cloud), you can download your code to continue local development.
-Or, you can [clone the code from the git repository]().
+If you [started out in DBOS Cloud](#running-in-dbos-cloud), you can download your code to your development environment.
+Or, you can [clone the code from the git repository](https://github.com/dbos-inc/dbos-demo-apps/tree/main/typescript/nextjs-calendar).

 Once you have a copy of the DBOS Task Scheduler locally, run the following: